 What is social anxiety?

 Often, people with social anxiety shy away from dating no matter how much they want to go out and meet new people.
+Even online dating with social anxiety feels like a task.
 Their fear keeps them constantly in a state of worry and stress, making dating a sort of phobia.

 Related reading: How to date a girl Out Of Your League